FROGGS/p6-File-Spec/README.md

 ## Changed methods
 ### case_tolerant
-Method `case_tolerant` now requires a path (default $*CWD), below which the it tests for case sensitivity.
+Method `case_tolerant` now requires a path (default $*CWD), below which it tests for case sensitivity.
 A :no-write parameter may be passed if you want to disable writing of test files (which is tried last).

 	File::Spec.case_tolerant('foo/bar');
 	File::Spec.case_tolerant('/etc', :no-write);

-It will find case (in)sensitivity if any of the following are true, in increasing order of desparation:
+It will find case (in)sensitivity if any of the following are true, in increasing order of desperation:

 * The $path passed contains \<alpha\> and no symbolic links.
 * The $path contains \<alpha\> after the last symlink.